Burns Night, Red Wine and Haggis

 My Top Beaujolais-Villages Picks

-For a benchmark of what classy but well-made “Villages” versions can be, try 2021 Les Pivoines, Beaujolais-Villages.
+For a benchmark of what classy but well-made “Villages” versions can be, try Domaine bel Avenir Beaujolais-Villages Nouveau.

 True to form, its flavours encompass the region’s traditional cherry and raspberry components built into a light and pleasingly soft body.